-The call for evidence period will last 12 weeks, from 16 May 2013 to 6 August 2013 and officials will draw together the evidence and policy analysis into draft reports, which will subsequently go through a process of scrutiny before publication in December 2013.
+The call for evidence period will last until early August.
+My Department will draw together the evidence into a draft, which will subsequently go through a process of scrutiny before publication in the autumn of 2013.

-BIS, IPO and HMRC will take a rigorous approach to the collection and analysis of evidence.
-Each call for evidence sets out the scope of the report and includes a series of broad questions on which contributors are asked to focus.
-Interested parties are invited to provide evidence with regard to political, economic, social and technological factors.
-The evidence received (subject to the provision of the Data Protection Act) will be published alongside the final reports in December 2013 and will be available on the Government website www.gov.uk.
+We will take a rigorous approach to the collection and analysis of evidence.
+The call for evidence sets out the scope of the report and includes both general and more sector-specific questions on which contributors are invited to focus.
+The evidence received—subject to the provisions of the Data Protection Act—will be published alongside the final report.

-The Departments will pursue an active engagement process, consulting widely across Parliament and its Committees, businesses, the devolved Administrations and civil society in order to obtain evidence to contribute to our analysis of the issues.
-Our EU partners and the EU institutions will also be invited to contribute evidence to the reviews.
-As the reviews are to be objective and evidence based, we are encouraging a wide range of interested parties and individuals to contribute.
+My Department will pursue an active engagement process, consulting widely across Parliament and its committees, the tourism, culture and sport sectors, and the devolved Administrations in order to obtain evidence to contribute to our analysis of the issues.
+Our EU partners and the EU institutions will also be invited to contribute evidence to the review.

-The results of the reports will be a comprehensive, thorough and detailed analysis.
-It will aid our understanding of the nature of our EU membership and it will provide a constructive and serious contribution to the wider European debate about modernising, reforming and improving the EU.
-The reports will not produce specific policy recommendations.
+The result of the report will be a comprehensive analysis of EU competence in these sectors, and what this means for the United Kingdom.
+It will aid our understanding of the nature of our EU membership; and it will provide a constructive and serious contribution to the wider European debate about modernising, reforming and improving the EU.
+The report will not produce specific policy recommendations.